ronoaldo/swgoh/README.md

 ### Mods and Mod Set suggestions

-The tool has some experimental mod suggestion, and is also capable to export your mdos into CSV format for your spreadsheet lovers.
+The tool has some experimental mod suggestion, and is also capable to export your mods into CSV format for you spreadsheet lovers.

 	swgoh -profile ronoaldo -mods